renzoe/LoRaWAN-Bandits/README.md

 **TODO:** See if the use of a static library (```.a```) is better.
 Note: We also include the compiled ```.a``` libraries for  `arm64`.
 In the end, we streamlined the installation of this library thanks to  the pre-compilation of the `.so` library and our `config_external-libs.sh` script.

-###  B) `AI-Toolbox`:  compiling the library in a `Ubuntu 22.10 ARM64`
+##  B) `AI-Toolbox`:  compiling the library in a `Ubuntu 22.10 ARM64`

 **Note**: This compilation is not needed because we provide the pre-compiled `.so`.
-However, we provide this steps for the sake of documentation; it can be useful, for ex., if in the future the user wants to use an updated `AI-Toolbox` library, or modify it, and needs to compile from source.
+However, we provide these steps for the sake of documentation; it can be useful, for ex., if in the future the user wants to use an updated `AI-Toolbox` library, or modify it, and needs to compile from source.

 Tested on a Virtualized Ubuntu 22.10 on a MacBook Pro 2023 (Chip: Apple M2 Pro):
 * `Ubuntu 22.10 ARM64` VM on `VMWare Fusion (13.0.1)` using as host a `arm64` running `macOS 13.3.1 (Ventura)`.